 - 1. On the Optimize tab, in the Optimization Model section, click Advanced Options.
 This button is only available to users with administrative authority.
 The Advanced Options dialog will be displayed. - 2.
 If you want to export an Optimization Programming Language (OPL) model file for the current project, select Export model to file, browse to the desired location, select a file format, and specify a file name.
-You must select either CPLEX LP format files (\.lp) or MPS standard files (\.mps) for the file format. - 3.
+You must select either CPLEX LP format files (.lp) or MPS standard files (.mps) for the file format. - 3.
+If you want to save the CPLEX log to a file on the IBM SPSS Modeler Server file system for troubleshooting purposes, select Redirect CPLEX engine log to file.
+Note that in the rare occasion a CPLEX application is deployed to the Scoring Service, you should turn off logging to improve performance. - 4.
 To add custom settings, select Use custom settings and then click Add new setting.
-Type a name for each custom setting you add, select a type, and specify a value. - 4.
+Type a name for each custom setting you add, select a type, and specify a value. - 5.
 When finished, click Save.